 Coconut Oil And Coconut Milk

-Coconut oil and coconut milk are one of the best natural fat burners you can add to your smoothie.
+Coconut oil and coconut milk are one of the natural fat burners you can add to your smoothie.

 Products of coconut have medium-chain fatty acids (MCFAs), naturally found in dairy products but not ordinarily present in fruit or vegetable sources.
 Unlike other fats stored as fat in the body, medium-chain fatty acids are sent straight to your liver (8).